oluwaseyori/international-contact-gain/README.md

-# 📇 Seyori’s Contact Database
+# 📇 Seyori’s Contact Gain Site

 A simple but powerful contact collection web app.
 Visitors must **join both a WhatsApp and a Telegram group** (with double-click verification) before they can save their contact.